Washington Irving: evolution, nostalgia and imaginary compensation

 - The use of sentimentalism to describe scenes and characters.

-Irving started his literary carrier writing satirical pieces of journalism about the New York cultural and social scene, especially about the Theater circles.
-We can see that his humor and his early satire were a collage of rational critic, nonsense humor and irony.
+Irving started his literary career writing satirical pieces of journalism about the New York cultural and social scene, especially about the Theater circles.
+We can see that his humour and his early satire were a collage of rational criticism, nonsense humour and irony.

-In 1815, Irving sailed to Liverpool and traveled extensively in Europe.
+In 1815, Irving sailed to Liverpool and travelled extensively in Europe.
 His English travels inspired The SketchBook of Geoffrey Crayon, a collection of 33 essays and stories.
 The narrator of his book is the sentimental G. Crayon who expresses his attachment to British culture and its old monuments.

 In this, Irving proved to be an author with profoundly American impulses.
-He faced a country plunging into change, development and expansion but at the same time, when he’s trying to understand this country; he expresses his nostalgic desires to preserve the eternal arcadia of the colonial vision.
+He faced a country plunging into change, development, and expansion but at the same time, when he’s trying to understand this country; he expresses his nostalgic desires to preserve the eternal arcadia of the colonial vision.
 His paradox is the American one.